marzer/poxy/README.md

 #### **⚠&#xFE0F; Output is always emitted to CWD**

-Poxy always emits the output html to `<cwd>/html`.
-This is largely to simplify the HTML post-process step.
+Poxy always emits HTML to `<cwd>/html` and XML to `<cwd>/xml`.
+You cannot use your config file to specify where any output will be placed - use your command-line environment for this purpose instead by changing the CWD.
+This is to eliminate nasty surprises brought on by goofy config file decisions and help with portability.

 #### **⚠&#xFE0F; Poxy config files are self-contained**

 There is no equivalent to Doxygen's `@INCLUDE`.
 If your project is structured in such a way that a multi-level Doxyfile hierarchy is necessary, Poxy isn't for you.

 <br><br>

 ## Why the name "Poxy"?

 Originally it was simply called "dox", but there's already a C++ documentation project with that name, so I smashed "python" and "dox" together and this is what I came up with.

 Also "poxy" can be slang for cheap, inferior, poor quality, etc., which I thought was funny.